-The agenda has been designed to support companies of different sizes and at various stages of their mental health policy development – from ‘starting from scratch’ to mature.
+The agenda is designed to support companies of different sizes and at various stages of their mental health policy development – from ‘starting from scratch’ to mature.

-Delegates will get to hear from panels and high-profile expert speakers who will share their experience with real-life case studies.
-They will also have the chance to meet and network with other like-minded professionals over lunch.
+Delegates will hear from panels and high-profile expert speakers who will share their experience with real-life case studies.

 The focused, intensive one-day programme will cover a range of subjects from identifying the common workplace behaviours which can signpost distress and a need for support, to understanding multi-generational and multi-cultural differences and reviewing disability discrimination under the Equality Act, Disability Discrimination Act and Mental Health Act.

-Delegates will also receive full copies of slides plus a collection of resources and come away with a better understanding of how to implement a mental health framework in their business.
+Delegates will receive full copies of slides plus a collection of resources and will come away with a better understanding of how to implement a mental health framework in their businesses.